 Welcome, and thank you for your interest in the doctoral internship at the Child and Family Guidance Center.
-The internship program has sustained continuous APA accreditation since 1967 and throughout we have specialized in child, adolescent and family clinical psychology.
+The internship program has sustained continuous APA accreditation for over 50 years and throughout we have specialized in child, adolescent and family clinical psychology.

 Located in the northern part of the greater Los Angeles metropolitan area, the Center serves vulnerable and at-risk children and adolescents as well as their families.
 Because the Center is committed to serving the “underserved,” we provide a continuum of quality mental healthcare, supportive social services and links to needed resources.
 Interns gain significant experience assisting families who face the challenges of multiple stressors, including those associated with mental health, poverty, and acculturation in an urban setting.

 The Center has always had a strong commitment to remaining current with changing trends in community mental health service delivery.
 As such, we are able to offer interns a wide and dynamic variety of experiences in the context of a broad spectrum of modalities and settings, including community-based as well as Center-based settings.
 Interns provide individual, family and group psychotherapy as well as psychodiagnostic assessment for children and youth who present with a broad range of diagnoses and family constellations.
 Interns are integrated within the Center’s multidisciplinary team approach, working closely with psychologists, clinical social workers, marriage and family therapists, psychiatrists, and others whose combined efforts enable clients and their families to become empowered, overcome challenges, and flourish within the community.